brankob/multione/README.md

 4. report --> Pdf report - detailed description of case study.

-5. sql --> Sql script which provides alternative to Python for importing vector layer into PostgrSql database.
+5. sql --> Sql script which provides alternative to Python for importing vector layer into PostgreSql database.